 They also represent a focused roster of original screenwriting talent from Ireland, with a particular focus on writers of television drama and comedy/drama.
 In particular they are looking for writers who can write scripts for both screen and books.

 A primary goal of the agency is to be the ideal representative of Irish writers seeking an international readership and audience.
-The agency is unique, being located in London, at the heart of the UK’s publishing and media industries but maintaining a regular and strong presence in Ireland.
-The UK book buying marketplace, being much larger than the Irish home market, is usually vital for Irish writers.
-American publishers and foreign language publishers in Europe, Asia and elsewhere, look first to the UK market to identify new writers.
-Most Irish writers discovered by international readers in various languages first found those connections through the UK marketplace.
+The agency is unique, being located in London – at the heart of the UK’s publishing and media industries – whilst also maintaining a regular and strong presence in Ireland.
+The UK book buying marketplace, being much larger than the Irish home market, is usually vital (in terms of sales) for Irish writers.
+Also, American publishers and foreign language publishers in Europe, Asia and elsewhere, look first to the UK market to identify new writers.
+Most Irish writers discovered by international readers in translation will find those connections through the UK marketplace.
 This is not to ignore the central role of publishing houses that are based in Ireland in creating and sustaining careers for Irish writers; Irish publishers constantly discover and develop new writing talent.
 Our agency regularly chooses an Irish press as the best place to create a readership for its authors.
 Additionally, there are many books of predominantly Irish interest that can thrive in the Irish marketplace but which will have marginal significance for readers in other countries.
 Ireland’s robust and innovative contemporary publishing industry is the manifestation of a book world that is in great shape.